I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Hey—did you really mean what you said back there?

-That you don't think we have free will?
+You don't think we have free will?

 Oh, I just meant that I don't think we can ever be sure one way or the other.

-But I think the high-level question is fruitless.
+But, bear with me, I think the high-level question is fruitless.

 But those feelings are deceptive, to some degree, because there are always subtle factors outside of your control.